Treatment of Pain

 Abuse refers to recreational or nontherapeutic use (eg, euphoria, other psychotropic effects).

 Addiction, typically marked by impaired control and craving, refers to compulsive use despite harm and negative consequences.
-Some definitions of addiction include tolerance (an increasingly higher dose is required to maintain the same level of analgesia and efficacy over time) and withdrawal (discontinuation of the drug or a significant decrease in the dose causing withdrawal symptoms).
+Some definitions of addiction include tolerance (an increasingly higher dose is required to maintain the same level of analgesia and efficacy over time) and withdrawal (discontinuation of the medication or a significant decrease in the dose causing withdrawal symptoms).
 However, both of these characteristics are expected physiologic effects of opioid therapy and therefore not useful in defining opioid addiction.

 • Taking opioids in larger amounts or for a longer time than intended